Pallister–Killian syndrome: Postnatal diagnosis

 The postnatal diagnosis of PKS is strongly suggested or indicated in most cases based on finding the key defects of PKS in an individual on physical examination and various radiography, ultrasound, and related methods.
 However, some individuals with this syndrome do not have a sufficient number of these defects or have a set of defects that are also compatible with other birth defect disorders such as Fryns syndrome, trisomy 12p, and Sifrim-Hitz-Weiss syndrome (also termed CHD4 Neurodevelopmental Disorder).
 The diagnosis can be confirmed in these cases as well as in all cases of PKS by detecting its sSMC using special methods.
 This sSMC has been successfully detected (>90% of confirmed cases) in the DNA extracted by a buccal swab taken from the inside of an individual's cheek or the DNA extracted form an individual's cultured skin fibroblasts, i.e. fibroblasts from a skin biopsy grown in a laboratory for at least several days.
 The sSMC in these tissues or cells is identified by multiplex ligation-dependent probe amplification (i.e. MLPA) or microarray-based comparative genomic hybridization (i.e. array CGH).
-Because of mosaicism, testing an individual's circulating blood lymphocytes only rarely detects (i.e. gives mostly false negative results) in true PKS cases.
+Because of mosaicism, testing an individual's circulating blood lymphocytes only rarely detects (i.e. gives mostly false negative rate) in true PKS cases.